 Students who are found responsible for serious violations of the Student Code of Conduct or who habitually violate the Student Code of Conduct may receive a sanction that separates them from the University.
 Such sanctions could include the following:

 Student organizations are vital to Southeastern’s campus life and provide varied opportunities for students to enhance classroom experiences through interaction with individuals of varied interests, ideas, and values.
-There are over 100 student organizations that include honor societies and departmental, religious, service, and special interest groups.
-The following organizations are presently active at Southeastern:
+There are over 80 student organizations that include honor societies and departmental, religious, service, and special interest groups:

 Student Government Association

 Southeastern’s Student Government Association (SGA), of which each student is a member, is the principle organization of the student body and is part of the Office for Student Engagement.
 The SGA provides student representation to the faculty, administration, and community.
 The SGA constitution provides for a three-branch system of government that includes executive, legislative, and judicial units.
-All branches are elected by the student body.
+The heads of the branches (President, Vice President, and Chief Justice) as well as student Senators are elected by the student body.

-Baptist Collegiate Ministry, Catholic Student Association, Delight Ministries, Everdeeper College Ministry, Fellowship of Christian Athletes, InterVarsity Christian Fellowship, Lions for the Lamb, Presbyterian Campus Ministry, Southeastern Christian Association, Southeastern Gospel Choir, The MVMNT.
+Baptist Collegiate Ministry, Catholic Student Association, Delight Women's Ministries, Fellowship of Christian Athletes, InterVarsity Christian Fellowship, Lions for the Lamb, Southeastern Gospel Choir.

-Circle K International, Lion P.A.W.S., National Association for the Advancement of Colored People (NAACP), Rotaract Club at Southeastern Louisiana University.
+Campus Outreach, National Association for the Advancement of Colored People (NAACP), SLU Wesley Foundation.

-Alpha Phi Alpha, Delta Tau Delta, Kappa Alpha Order, Kappa Sigma, Omega Psi Phi, Phi Beta Sigma, Pi Kappa Alpha, Sigma Tau Gamma, and Theta Chi.
+Alpha Phi Alpha, Delta Tau Delta, Kappa Alpha Psi, Kappa Sigma, Omega Psi Phi, Sigma Tau Gamma, Theta Chi, Tau Kappa Epsilon.

 Multicultural and International Student Affairs